ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-elements.md

 cd elements
 ~~~~

 Now let's configure, compile and install Elements.
-If you get a permission denied error when running the final command use the 'sudo make install' command instead.
+If you get a permission denied error when running the final command use "sudo make install" instead.

-##### NOTE: The "make" command may take a while to complete!
+##### Note: The "make" command may take a while to complete as it will also run the Elements test-suite as part of the build process.

 ~~~~
 ./autogen.sh